GadgetSeed/gadgetseed/apps/APPLICATIONS.md

    ![filemanager_2](filemanager_2.png)

-   The snapshot is of 32F769IDISCOVERY.
+   The snapshot is from 32F769IDISCOVERY.

-   Config file : filemanager_hr.conf, filemanager_lr.conf
+   Configuration files: filemanager_hr.conf, filemanager_lr.conf

-   Source File Directory : filemanager, soundplay
+   Source file directory: filemanager, soundplay

 ## Clock application

-   This is an application of digital clock using RTC.
+   It is an application of digital clock using RTC.

    ![clock](clock.png)

    ![clock_2](clock_2.png)

-   The snapshot is of 32F746GDISCOVERY.
+   The snapshot is from 32F746GDISCOVERY.

-   Config file : clock_hr.conf
+   Configuration file: clock_hr.conf

-   Source file directory : clock
+   Source file directory: clock

 ## Paint application

-   It is a simple drawing software using a touch panel.
+   It is a simple drawing software that uses a touch panel.

    ![paint](paint.png)

-   The snapshot is of 32F746GDISCOVERY.
+   The snapshot is from 32F746GDISCOVERY.

-   Config file : paint.conf
+   Config file: paint.conf

-   Source File Directory : paint
+   Source file directory: paint

 ## Graphics test

-   Random graphicdrawing test program.
+   Random graphic drawing test program.

    ![graphics_test](graphics_test.png)

    The snapshot is from NUCLEO-F411RE + LCD (Kuman 2.8inch TFT LCD Shield).

-   Config file : graphics_test.conf
+   Configuration file: graphics_test.conf

-   Source file directory : graphics_test
+   Source file directory: graphics_test

 ## LED brink

-   This is an application that flashes the LED.
+   It is an application that blinks the LED.
-   Flash the LCD on the board.
+   Blinks the LCD mounted on the board.

-   Works with 32F769IDISCOVERY, NUCLEO-F411RE.
+   Works with 32F769IDISCOVERY and NUCLEO-F411RE.

-   Config File : heartbeat.conf
+   Config file: heartbeat.conf

-   Source file directory : heartbeat
+   Source file directory: heartbeat

 ## Hello world

-   To the debug console"Hello, word!" to the <a0></a0>.
+   Display "Hello, world!"
+In the debug console.

    ```sh
    GadgetSeed Ver.
 0.9.5